DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 ``AUTOMATION( id, "description" )``	Define an automation sequence that is advertised to WiThrottles to send a train along.
 See :ref:`ex-rail/getting-started:example 4: automating a train (simple loop)` for a simple example.

 ``ROUTE( id, "description" )``	Define a route that is advertised to WiThrottles.
-This can be used to initiate automation sequences such as setting turnouts and signals to allow a train to be driven through a specific route on the layout.
+This can be used to initiate automation sequences such as setting turnouts/points and signals to allow a train to be driven through a specific route on the layout.
 See :ref:`ex-rail/getting-started:example 1: creating routes for a throttle` for various examples.

 ``SEQUENCE( id )``	A general purpose automation sequence that is not advertised to WiThrottles.
 This may be triggered automatically on startup, or be called by other sequences or activites.
 See :ref:`ex-rail/getting-started:example 3: automating various non-track items`, :ref:`ex-rail/getting-started:example 6: single line shuttle`, and :ref:`ex-rail/getting-started:example 7: running multiple inter-connected trains` for further examples.